Coppock Curve Analysis and Coppock Curve Signals

 In Forex trading, The Moving Average is the simplest form of an adaptation levels, the price will oscillate around the Moving Average.
 This forms the basis of this technical indicator, which is a longer-term oscillator technical indicator based on this adaptation levels(moving average), but in a different way.

-Oscillators usually begin by calculating a percentage% change of the current price from some previous price point, where the previous price point is the reference point (adaptation-levels).
+Oscillators generally begin by calculating a % change of the prevailing price from some previous price point, where the previous price level is the reference point (adaptation-levels).

-Edwin Coppock reasoned that the market participants' emotional state could be quantified by summing up the % changes over the recent past to get an overall sense of the market's longer term trend momentum.
+Edwin Coppock when he created this indicator argued that the market trading participants' emotional state when trading in the market could be quantified and estimated and then estimated by summing and adding up the % changes over the recent past price periods to get an overall and a general estimate of the longer term market trend momentum.

-For example, If we compare prices relative to a year ago & we see that this month the market is up 20 percent% compared to a year ago, last month it was up 15 % over a year ago, & 10%, 7.50% & 5 percentage% respectively the months before that, then we may determine that the market is gaining momentum.
+For example, If we compare the prices relative to a year ago & we observe that this month the market is up by 20 percent compared and analyzed to a year ago, last month it was up 15% compared to over a year ago, then we can determine that the market price is gaining momentum in its movement.

-Basic signals also can be generated using the Coppock Curve to trade market reversals from extreme price levels.
-Looking for divergence & trend-line breaks may also be combined to confirm the signal.
+Basic signals also can be derived/generated using the Coppock Curve to trade the market price reversals from extreme price levels.
+Looking for divergence & trend-line breaks may also be combined together to confirm the signal.

 Implementation

-Coppock Curve has a zero line reference point, but this doesn't represent the adaptation-levels but it's only a visual reference point only.
+Coppock Curve has a zero mark reference point, but this does not represent the adaptation-levels but it is only a visual reference point only.

 More Tutorials: